Note on higher-point correlation functions of the $T\bar{T}$ or $J\bar{T}$ deformed CFTs: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Jiahui Bao, Bin Chen, Yi-hong Gao, Miao He, Chris Lau, Li Li, Yi Li, Yunfeng Jiang, Hao Ouyang, Hongfei Shu, Hao-Yu Sun, Yuan Sun, Stefan Theisen and Yu-Xuan Zhang for useful discussions related to this work.
-We would like to appreciate APCTP for their online hospitality in a workshop, “$T\bar{T}$ deformation and Integrability” and the participants for their valuable comments.
-We also would like to appreciate the financial support from Jilin University and Max Planck Partner group, as well as Natural Science Foundation of China Grants Nos.12075101, 12047569.
+We would like to thank Jiahui Bao, Bin Chen, Yi-hong Gao, Miao He, Chris Lau, Li Li, Yi Li, Yunfeng Jiang, Hao Ouyang, Hongfei Shu, Hao-Yu Sun, Yuan Sun, Stefan Theisen, and Yu-Xuan Zhang for their useful discussions related to this work.
+We would like to thank APCTP for their online hospitality in a workshop, ``$T\bar{T}$ deformation and Integrability’’ and the participants for their valuable comments.
+We would also like to acknowledge the financial support from Jilin University and the Max Planck Partner group, as well as from Natural Science Foundation of China Grant Numbers 12075101 and 12047569.